Mouth breathing: Potential effects

+Nasal breathing produces nitric oxide within the body, while mouth breathing does not.
+In addition, the Boston Medical Center notes that the nose filters out particles that enter the body, humidifies the air we breathe and warms it to body temperature.
+In contrast, however, mouth breathing "pulls all pollution and germs directly into the lungs; dry cold air in the lungs makes the secretions thick, slows the cleaning cilia, and slows down the passage of oxygen into the bloodstream".
+As a result, chronic mouth breathing may lead to illness.

 Conditions associated with mouth breathing include cheilitis glandularis, Down syndrome, anterior open bite, tongue thrusting habit, cerebral palsy, ADHD, sleep apnea, and snoring.
 In addition, gingivitis, gingival enlargement, and increased levels of dental plaque are common in persons who chronically breathe through their mouths.
 The usual effect on the gums is sharply confined to the anterior maxillary region, especially the incisors (the upper teeth at the front).
 The appearance is erythematous (red), edematous (swollen) and shiny.
 This region receives the greatest exposure to airflow during mouth breathing, and it is thought that the inflammation and irritation is related to surface dehydration, but in animal experimentation, repeated air drying of the gums did not create such an appearance.

 Breathing through the mouth decreases saliva flow.
 Saliva has minerals to help neutralize bacteria, clean off the teeth, and rehydrate the tissues.
 Without it, the risk of gum disease and cavities increases.

 Chronic mouth breathing in children may affect dental and facial growth.
 It may also lead to the development of a long, narrow face, sometimes termed long face syndrome.
 Conversely, it has been suggested that a long thin face type, with corresponding thin nasopharyngeal airway, predisposes to nasal obstruction and mouth breathing.